gmlwns2000/mlai-cli/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  --fp32 FP32  Limit lower bownd of FP32 TFLOPs
+  --fp32 FP32  Limit lower bound of FP32 TFLOPs
-  --bf16 BF16  Limit lower bownd of BF16 TFLOPs.
-You can use this to fileter out older gpu than Ampere.
+  --bf16 BF16  Limit lower bound of BF16 TFLOPs.
+You can use this to filter out older gpu than Ampere.
-  --fp16 FP16  Limit lower bownd of FP16 TFLOPs
+  --fp16 FP16  Limit lower bound of FP16 TFLOPs
-  --mem MEM    Limit lower bownd of VRAM in GB
+  --mem MEM    Limit lower bound of VRAM in GB
 ```

 ### IOStat Tool